aryavorskiy/LatticeModels.jl/docs/src/lattice_arrays.md

 using LatticeModels
 ```

-A [`LatticeArray`](@ref LatticeModels.LatticeArray) is a wrapper type that maps an array representing an operator matrix or a wave function vector to a basis it is defined on.
+A [`LatticeArray`](@ref LatticeModels.LatticeArray) is a wrapper type that maps an array representing an operator matrix or a wavefunction vector to a basis it is defined on.

 A `Basis`, in turn, is generally a pair of a `Lattice` and an `Int` which is the number of internal states on every lattice site.
 In future releases, however, this definition may be extended to a more complex combination of states of several particles.